syquang229/Max-Weather/docs/ARCHITECTURE.md

 ## Executive Summary

-This document describes the complete infrastructure architecture for the Max Weather platform, a highly available, production-ready weather forecasting system built on AWS using Kubernetes (Amazon EKS).
+This document describes the complete infrastructure architecture for the Max Weather platform, a highly available, production-ready weather forecasting system built on AWS using Kubernetes (Amazon EKS) and deployed with Helm charts for production-grade package management.

 ## Architecture Diagram